logout128/flidado/README.md

 album name are removed).
 4. Goes through all photos from all these sets.
 5. For every photo gets list of all available sizes.
-6. Downloads the first photo size from $pref_sizes array (from left to right, so it's a good idea to put "Original" on the last place, because there's always an original of the photo).
+6. Downloads the first existing photo size from $pref_sizes array (from left to right, so it's a good idea to put "Original" on the last place, because there's always an original of the photo).
 The name of the local photo file is either it's Flickr title or date taken (when photo has no title; again no funny characters), extension is used from the Flickr photo URL.

 Notice: You are _required_ to edit first three PHP code lines - you need to specify